google/zetasql/docs/data-types.md

   ```
 + During the transition from DST to standard time, one hour is repeated.
 A
   civil time that shows a time during that hour is treated as if it's the
-  later instance of that time.
+  earlier instance of that time.
 For example, in the `America/Los_Angeles` time
-  zone, the hour between 2 AM and 3 AM on November 3, 2024, is repeated on a
+  zone, the hour between 1 AM and 2 AM on November 3, 2024, is repeated on a
   clock.
-The time 2:30 AM on that date is treated as the later instance
+The time 1:30 AM on that date is treated as the earlier (DST) instance
   of that time.

   ```zetasql